How do we pay for it? Does it pay off? Is it expensive?

 Carbon Offsets Footprint Fund

-The Footprint Fund is a new local carbon offset program being developed by Climate Smart Missoula and partners.
-It is modeled on successful efforts across the country, and it will provide residents, businesses, nonprofits, and local government the opportunity to reduce their carbon footprint by purchasing carbon offsets that support local projects.
+The Footprint Fund is a local carbon offset program being developed by Climate Smart Missoula and partners.
+It is modeled on successful efforts across the country, and provides residents, businesses, nonprofits, and local government in the Missoula area the opportunity to reduce their carbon footprint by purchasing carbon offsets that support local projects.

 Green Tax Increment Financing